-Always store all your flying equipment in a dry room, protected from direct heat.
+Always store all your flying equipment in a dry room, protected from the direct heat.

 Your wing should be dry before being packed away.
-Moisture, heat and humidity are the worst elements for damaging your glider.
-Storing a damp glider in your car under the sun would be terrible for example.
+Heat and humidity are the worst factors in damaging your glider.
+(Storing a damp glider in your car under the sun would be terrible for example).

-If you land in salt water, you must first rinse it thoroughly with clean fresh water.
-Dry the wing completely, preferably out of the sun, in the wind.
+Dry your wing preferably out of the sun, in the wind.
 Never use a hair dryer, etc.